 Alternatives to annexin V staining

-There are some situations where staining cells with annexin V is not the optimal method for the detection of apoptosis.
+There are some situations where the optimal method for the detection of apoptosis is not annexin V staining.
 These include assays where cells are sensitive to the high calcium concentrations required for annexin V binding, or assays where phosphatidylserine detection on adherent cells is adversely affected by trypsinization, and assays where washing of samples is prohibitive.
 We provide unique flow cytometry assays to measure membrane changes under conditions where annexin V binding is problematic.

 When the use of calcium containing buffers isn’t an option